Best Dressed Stars at the MTV VMAs 2018: Cardi B, Camila Cabello and More

 However, when stars do take a risk, there are two outcomes: They either win big or completely miss the mark.

 Case in point: Cardi B's red carpet ensemble.
 It's the first time we've seen the star on the red carpet since she had her first child, Kulture, and she looks amazing.
-She wore a curve-hugging, velvet dress and revealed a her new pixie haircut.
+She wore a curve-hugging, velvet dress and made the most from the red carpet, revealing her new pixie haircut.